Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

-\textbf{5.
-The misalignment between expert-chosen, end-point descriptors and dimensions of essential meaning:}\\ We come to a critical problem with any essential meaning studies that starts from a presumption of the EPA/VAD framework.
-We go back to basics and outline the four step experimental process that has been used to extract essential dimensions of meaning in the first place: \begin{enumerate} \item Participants are asked to rate a set of $\Ntypes$ types (e.g., words, images) using a set of $\Nsd$ semantic differentials defined by bipolar adjective pairs.
-Some examples from Osgood \etal's 50 semantic differentials for the study mentioned above include \semdiff{large}{small}, \semdiff{clean}{dirty}, \semdiff{brave}{cowardly}, \semdiff{bass}{treble}, and \semdiff{near}{far} (p.
-43, Ref.~\cite{osgood1957a}). \item Some variant of factor analysis (e.g., PCA, SVD) is then employed to obtain an ordered set of dimensions that are linear combinations of the semantic differential dimensions. \item Researchers interpret the main dimensions and ascribe them with both descriptive names (e.g., `evaluation') and, crucially, sets of `end-point descriptors' (e.g., happiness, pleasure, contentedness for high valence and unhappiness, annoyance, negativeness for low valence).
-These new semantic differentials are not then described by simple bipolar adjectival pairs but rather clusters of words and phrases at each end. \item Researchers reduce the meaning space to 2 or 3 of the most prominent dimensions (e.g., by variance explained through singular values). \end{enumerate} With ousiometric dimensions so determined (e.g., EPA), researchers then move on to new studies using only a modified version of step 1: \begin{enumerate} \item Participants are asked to rate a set of $\Ntypes$ types along 2 or 3 expert-chosen dimensions that are defined by expert-identified sets of end-point descriptors. \end{enumerate} As such, there is then no assurance that the expert-identified end-point descriptors will be construed by participants in a way that imposes the expert-defined dimensions.
+We come to a critical problem with any essential meaning study that starts from a presumption of the EPA/VAD framework.
+We go back to basics and outline the four-step experimental process that has been used to extract essential dimensions of meaning in the first place: \begin{enumerate}[label=\roman*.] \item Participants are asked to rate a set of $\Ntypes$ types (e.g., words, images) using a set of $\Nsd$ semantic differentials defined by bipolar adjectival pairs.
+Some examples from Osgood \etal's 50 semantic differentials for the study mentioned above include \semdiff{large}{small}, \semdiff{clean}{dirty}, \semdiff{brave}{cowardly}, \semdiff{bass}{treble}, and \semdiff{near}{far} (p.~43 in Ref.~\cite{osgood1957a}). \item Some variant of factor analysis (e.g., PCA, SVD) is then employed to obtain an ordered set of dimensions that are linear combinations of the semantic differential dimensions. \item Researchers interpret the main dimensions and ascribe them with both descriptive names (e.g., `evaluation') and, crucially, sets of `end-point descriptors' (e.g., happiness, pleasure, contentedness for high valence and unhappiness, annoyance, negativeness for low valence).
+These new semantic differentials are not then described by simple bipolar adjectival pairs but rather clusters of words and phrases at each end. \item Researchers reduce the meaning space to 2 or 3 of the most prominent dimensions (e.g., by variance explained through singular values). \end{enumerate} With ousiometric dimensions so determined (e.g., EPA), researchers then move on to new studies using only a modified version of step I: \begin{enumerate}[label=\roman*.] \item Participants are asked to rate a set of $\Ntypes$ types along 2 or 3 expert-chosen dimensions that are defined by expert-identified sets of end-point descriptors. \end{enumerate} As such, there is then no assurance that the expert-identified end-point descriptors will be construed by participants in a way that imposes the expert-defined dimensions.